The Roomba 650 is great for folks looking for something autonomous that’ll clean their homes for them while they’re at work or doing other things.

 Overall consumers were happy despite costing several hundred dollars.

-A brand new Roomba 650 will cost over $600 in Amazon!
-Refurbished units are cheaper but you won’t be getting something brand new.
+A brand new Roomba 650 will cost over $300 in Amazon!
+If you want something cheaper then have a look at refurbished options, but you won’t be getting something brand new.

-An newer version of this robot is available and it’ll cost just under $300.
-The Roomba 690 is exactly the same as the 650 in terms of cleaning performance and navigation.
+A newer version of this robot is available, and it’ll cost just under $300.
+The Roomba 690 is the same as the 650 in terms of cleaning performance and navigation.
 But it also comes with modern features like WiFi connectivity and Alexa compatibility.

 It’ll also be eligible to Amazon’s free 2-day shipping if you join Prime.
 They also sell extended warranties if you want that extra peace of mind.

-This mid-level robot vacuum is great for folks with children or pets who can afford to spend but aren’t willing to fork out top dollar for a high-end robot cleaner.
+This mid-level robot vacuum is excellent for folks with children or pets who can afford to spend but aren’t willing to fork out top dollar for a high-end robot cleaner.

-While it can pick up a lot of debris on both carpet and hard floors, if there are large bits and pieces laying around like coins or hair pins it’ll be better to pick those up by hand just to preserve the brushes that already takes a lot of beating.
+While it can pick up a lot of debris on both carpet and hard floors, if there are significant bits and pieces laying around like coins or hairpins, it’ll be better to pick those up by hand to preserve the brushes that already takes a lot of beating.